Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Applications

-where $\indicator$ is the characteristic function of a convex set such that the value is $0$ if the variable is in the set and $\infty$ otherwise.
 It is clear that $\xi_i$ are $C$-Lipschitz continuous.
 For the dual problem, we see that the constraints are of the form \eqref{eq:poly}, $g^*$ is strongly convex with respect to $X\AL$, and the remaining term $-\alpha_i y_i$ is linear, so the objective function satisfies the form \eqref{eq:glinear}.
 Therefore, by Lemma \ref{lemma:strong}, \eqref{eq:strong} is satisfied.
 Therefore all conditions of Assumption \ref{assum:Lipsloss} are satisfied.
 Hence from Corollary \ref{cor:primallinear}, our algorithm enjoys linear convergence in solving the SVM dual problem.

 Besides, we can replace the hinge loss (L1 loss) in SVM with the squared-hinge loss (L2 loss):

 and then $\xi_i$ becomes differentiable, with the gradient being Lipschitz continuous.
 Therefore, Assumption \ref{assum:LipGrad} is satisfied, and we can apply Corollary \ref{cor:primallinear}.
 We have that